 Attorneys File Claims on Behalf of Victims Sexual Orientation Discrimination in New York

-If you have experienced workplace discrimination because of your sexual orientation, speak with lawyers, like those at Leeds Brown, who have an in-depth understanding of the legal process, substantive issues, and administrative rules that must be followed to preserve your right to recover compensation.
+If you have experienced workplace discrimination because of your sexual orientation, speak with lawyers, who have an in-depth understanding of the legal process, substantive issues, and administrative rules that must be followed to preserve your right to recover compensation.
 Whether your case falls under multiple state laws or a federal anti-discrimination statute, the entire nature of your claim may change.
 Depending on the options you choose, there can be different deadlines, procedures, and consequences.
 Deciding what path to take after you face sexual orientation, gender, or even transgender discrimination, will depend on the particular facts of your case, your damages and what you are trying to accomplish.

 Contact Us to Evaluate Your Situation and Determine if You Have a Case

-Contact gender discrimination lawyers at Leeds Brown to find out more about your rights under federal and New York employment discrimination laws.
+Contact gender discrimination lawyers to find out more about your rights under federal and New York employment discrimination laws.
 If you have a sex discrimination claim, you may be recover compensation including back pay, money for pain and suffering, punitive damages and unpaid benefits.
 You may be able to secure reinstatement or promotion.

-Let Leeds Brown, one of New York’s leading employment discrimination firms, work with you through the collaborative process of choosing a course of action and formulating a plan to achieve your goals.
+Let us, one of New York’s leading employment discrimination firms, work with you through the collaborative process of choosing a course of action and formulating a plan to achieve your goals.
 No one should have to endure workplace discrimination, and we are here to make sure that if you get treated in an unlawful manner, you receive the fair compensation you deserve.
 Our attorneys represent clients’ interests in nearly all types of employment claims including those that arise under the Equal Pay Act, the New York Women’s Equality Act, Title VII, and more.
 We have experience assisting men, women and transgender individuals who want to collect damages from the party responsible for gender discrimination in the workplace.

 Call today for a free evaluation.
 Time may be of the essence so don’t hesitate.
 We are available 24/7 to take your call at 1-800-585-4658.